Sydney-Informatics-Hub/Bioinformatics/README.md

 # Bioinformatics

-A suite of modules, pipelines, and tutorials for common DNA and RNA sequence analysis for use on the University of Sydney's [High Performance Computing service](https://informatics.sydney.edu.au/services/artemis/).
+This page includes bioinformatics software and pipelines optimised by the Sydney Informatics Hub for compute platforms including the University of Sydney's [High Performance Computing service](https://informatics.sydney.edu.au/services/artemis/), National Compute Infrustructure and AWS.

-Acknowledgements (and co-authorship, where appropriate) are an important way for us to demonstrate the value we bring to your research.
+__Acknowledgements (and co-authorship, where appropriate) are an important way for us to demonstrate the value we bring to your research.
 Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub.
-If you use any SIH material towards a publication, please acknowledge the Sydney Informatics Hub.
+If you use any SIH material towards a publication, please acknowledge the Sydney Informatics Hub.__

 Suggested acknowledgement:
+The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.

+__Where appropriate, please acknowledge the use of the facility you used.__

+Suggested acknowledgements:

+__NCI Gadi__: The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.
+This research utilised the National Compute Infrustructure, Gadi.
-This research was supported by the Sydney Informatics Hub and the University of Sydney’s high performance computing service, Artemis, funded by the University of Sydney.
+__USyd Artemis__: This research was supported by the Sydney Informatics Hub and the University of Sydney’s high performance computing service, Artemis, funded by the University of Sydney.

 ## NCI Gadi optimised pipelines